UBC-CS/cpsc330-2022W1/docs/setup.md

 ## Python and Conda

 We will be using Python for this course because it is open source and widely used in machine learning and data science.
-We will use Python 3 (in particular 3.10). **Python 2 is not supported in this course.**
+We will use Python 3 (in particular 3.9 or 3.10). **Python 2 is not supported in this course.**

 We recommend the Miniconda Python distribution because it comes bundled with a bunch of useful packages (NumPy, SciPy, scikit-learn, Jupyter notebook) pre-installed.
 You can [download Miniconda from their website](https://docs.conda.io/en/latest/miniconda.html) that is suitable for your operating system.
 For example, I downloaded [Miniconda3 MaxOSX 64-bit pkg](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg) on my macOS.